 Wilson Center Experts

-Alexander Wilde is currently writing on themes of international human rights, democracy and historical memory.
-He is Scarff Memorial Distinguished Visiting Professor at Lawrence University of Wisconsin in 2011.
+Alexander Wilde currently directs the two-year project on Ministering to the Victims of Violence: Christianity in Latin America in Dictatorship and Democracy, based at American University’s Center for Latin American and Latino Studies.
+He was Scarff Memorial Distinguished Visiting Professor at Lawrence University of Wisconsin in Fall 2011.
 A Senior Scholar of the Woodrow Wilson International Center for Scholars, Washington, DC, he also serves on advisory boards at the Social Science Research Council, Chilean Millennium Science Initiative and Latin American Program of the Woodrow Wilson Center.
-In recent years he has advised Argentine human rights organizations and award-winning documentary films, including “State of Fear” (2005) on the work of the Peruvian Truth Commission, “The Judge and the General” (2008) on efforts to prosecute Pinochet, “The Reckoning” (2009) on the International Criminal Court, and “Granito” (2011) on the Guatemalan genocide.
+In recent years he has advised Argentine human rights organizations and awardwinning documentary films, including “State of Fear” (2005) on the work of the Peruvian Truth Commission, “The Judge and the General” (2008) on efforts to prosecute Pinochet, “The Reckoning” (2009) on the International Criminal Court, and “Granito” (2011) on the Guatemalan genocide.
 He lived and worked in Chile for more than a decade during its long transition to democracy after 1990.

 From 2000-04 he was an officer of the Ford Foundation as Vice President for Communications, with global responsibilities for three primary program areas and 12 overseas offices.
 He formerly directed Ford’s regional office in Santiago, Chile (1994-99), supporting innovative work in Colombia, Peru, Chile, and Argentina.
 He developed new programming in human rights, historical memory, freedom of expression, and audiovisual documentary.